 IFRIC 12 — Payments made by an operator in a service concession arrangement

-At its November 2011 meeting, the Committee considered a request for clarification on the accounting for certain contractual costs to be incurred by an operation in a service concession arrangement; specifically should they be recognised at the start of the concession as an asset with an obligation to make the related payment or should they be treated as executory in nature and recognised over the term of the concession arrangement?
+The Committee previously considered a request to clarify the accounting for contractual costs to be incurred by an operator in a service concession arrangement.
+The request for clarification relates to whether these costs should be recognised at the start of the concession as an asset with an obligation to make the related payment, or treated as executory in nature and recognised over the term of the concession arrangement.

 At previous meetings, the Committee tentatively decided that:

 - the operator should account for a distinct good or service in accordance with the applicable IFRS if the concession fee arrangement gives the operator a right to a good or service that is distinct from the service concession arrangement;

 - judgement should be used to determine whether the operator obtains control of the right of use of the asset and therefore whether the arrangement is within the scope of IAS 17 Leases when concession payments are linked to the right of use of a tangible asset; and

 - payments which do not give the operator a right to a distinct good or service or a right of use that meets the definition of a lease should consider the type of service concession arrangement (i.e. if the service concession results in the operator having a contractual right to receive cash from only the grantor, then the concession payment is accounted for as an adjustment to the consideration in a manner consistent with IAS 18 Revenue; if the service concession arrangement results in the operator having only a right to charge users of the public service, then the concession payment is accounted for as incremental consideration for the intangible asset; and if the operator has both a right to charge users of the public service and a contractual right to receive cash from the grantor, then judgement should be applied which considers the amount of the contractual right to receive cash from the grantor as compared to the fair value of the operator’s services).